Do You Know The Average Lifetime Value Of Your Dental Patients?

 Average Annual Value ($800) x Lifelong Relationship (10 Years) + Client Referral Value ($16,000) = A Lifetime Value of $24,000

-Still with me?
-Number crunching isn’t always glamorous, but taking the time to monitor your new patients and get a prediction on their total lifetime value is critical to the success ofwe your dentistry practice.
+Still with us?
+Number crunching isn’t always glamorous, but taking the time to monitor your new patients and get a prediction on their total lifetime value is critical to the success of your dentistry practice.

 Why Does Customer Lifetime Value Matter?

-Once you know the lifetime value of a dental patient, then you’ll be able to make more informed decisions about marketing and advertising to new patients.
+Once you know the average lifetime value of a dental patient, then you’ll be able to make more informed decisions about your marketing, hiring the right dental marketing company, and advertising to new patients.
 You never want to be spending more money on acquiring new patients than the lifetime profit they deliver to your practice.

 Knowing how much each new patient is worth to your practice right now will also give you a number to exceed.
-Improve the lifetime value of your patients and your dental office will become more successful and valuable.
+When you improve the average lifetime value of your dental patients, then your dental office will become more successful and valuable.

-How To Maximize Your Dental Patients Lifetime Value
+How To Maximize the Lifetime Value of Your Dental Patients

 1. Consistently Provide Quality Service